 This is how you make tender and delicious pressure cooker frozen chicken wings!
-Makes a great appetizer or dinner in your Instant Pot using your favorite barbecue sauce.
-Wings are the best finger food we say and with this trick you can make them often.
+Makes a great appetizer or dinner in your Instant Pot or Ninja Foodi using your favorite barbecue sauce.
 From freezer to dinner in less than 30 minutes!

 These pressure cooker frozen chicken wings recipe is the bomb!
 Here on The Typical Mom we’ve come up with a lot of easy Instant Pot recipes and this is one of our favorite pressure cooker appetizers.
-Super quick and requires only 2 ingredients really. (originally published 1/18)
+Super quick and requires only 2 ingredients really. (originally published 1/18, affiliate links present)

 Don’t these look delicious!
 We love chicken wings any way we can get them, but knowing how long to cook frozen chicken wings in the Instant Pot or a pressure cooker can come in really handy!

-Whether you’ve forgotten to make something for a potluck, people come over unexpectedly, or you just want a quick yummy meal for dinner with what you have in the fridge, freezer and pantry…t
+Whether you’ve forgotten to make something for a potluck, people come over unexpectedly, or you just want a quick yummy meal for dinner we will share how to cook frozen meat here.

 Let’s start with a few basic tips: